 7. Look for hidden slots

-These canyons are spiritual to the Navajo tribes.
-They talk about the forms and shapes carved into the rock by water that flows through the canyons.
-One of the greatest pleasure in shooting these canyons is to see the unseen, find what is hidden, and put them in the center stage and show it in pictures.
-The stone in the picture below has taken a form of an eagle with open wings.
-To see more pictures of hidden forms visit my blogpost “Finding the hidden creatures”
+Antelope Canyon has great spiritual relevance to the Navajo tribes.
+The Navajo talk about the forms and shapes carved into the rock by water that flows through the canyons.
+And for me, one of the greatest things about shooting in this area is finding the unseen, finding what is hidden, and capturing it in a beautiful photo.

 10. Carry a water bottle